pspchucky/CSUF-Parking-Statistics/README.md

 # CSUF_Parking_Dev
-Just bored out of my mind and why not play with some open and avaliable data and apply it :D
+Just bored out of my mind and why not play with some open and avaliable data and apply my programming knowledge :D